 echo $circle->circumference; // 31.4159...

-Virtual properties cannot be assigned to since they have no set hook and no storage.
+Virtual properties can't be assigned to since they have no set hook and no storage.
 They replace the common pattern of writing a dozen getCalculatedThing() methods and let consumers treat derived values just like regular properties.

 Validation in Set Hooks